-The application deadline for Fall 2018 admission is April 30, 2018.
-Please note that applications will be accepted starting at the beginning of October 2017, and that students are encouraged to apply early in order to have the highest likelihood of acceptance.
+The application deadline for Fall 2019 admission is April 30, 2019.
+Please note that applications will be accepted starting September 2018, and that students are encouraged to apply early in order to have the highest likelihood of acceptance.
 Requests to apply after the deadline will be considered on a case-by-case basis.

 Applicants for admission to the Master of Science in Stem Cell Biology and Regenerative Medicine must have a bachelor’s degree or its equivalent from an accredited institution with a minimum grade point average of 3.0 (A = 4.0) in undergraduate work.
 All applicants are required to have taken a standardized exam: Graduate Record Examinations (GRE) General Test, Medical College Admission Test (MCAT), or Dental Admission Test (DAT).
 A minimum score of 300 on the GRE or 500 on the MCAT is required.

 Applicants not meeting these requirements may be accepted with continuing registration requirements after approval of the USC Graduate School.

 - Transcripts: Official transcripts from all colleges and universities attended, sealed by the institution.
 Please refer to the Graduate Admissions page for specific instructions on how to send your transcripts: gradadm.usc.edu/lightboxes/us-students-transcript-requirements.